In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Baby Trend Expedition Double is a potential favorite double stroller for parents on a budget with a three-wheel design and pneumatic rubber wheels that make it a great mover, easy to turn, and capable of handling almost any terrain.
-This stroller is the least expensive side-by-side option in this review, but it earned the second-highest score for maneuverability and a good score for weight and folded size.
-It is easy to fold, offers equal reclining with added ventilation, and under-seat storage that accepts larger items.
-We think parents on a budget will be excited to find a great stroller that offers this many features, is easy to push and turn, also allows for jogging, and is smaller and lighter than much of the competition.
+The Baby Trend Expedition Double is a potential favorite double stroller for parents on a budget.
+It features a side-by-side design, excellent maneuverability, and folds without the heft you might expect.
+Its three-wheel design and pneumatic rubber wheels make it a great mover that turns easily and can handle almost any terrain.
+The fold is easy, both seats recline with extra ventilation, and the under-seat storage accepts larger items.
+We think budget-conscious parents will be excited to find a great stroller that offers this many features, is easy to push and turn, allows for jogging, and is smaller and lighter than much of the competition.

 REASONS TO BUY